-Critical theories can be said to have a practical aim: to increase our freedoms in the circumstances of domination, and thus aim for real democracy and consensus in our societies.
-This dissertation studio aims to bring into discussion the ways in which design artefacts, images, sites and processes can be seen to uphold various circumstances of domination.
-For example, consider ongoing sexism, racism, ableism, neo-colonialism in our 'globalised' everyday of images, artefacts, sites and the production and consumption of these.
+Critical theories can be said to have a powerful aim: to increase our freedoms in the circumstances of domination, and thus aim for real democracy and consensus in our societies.
+This dissertation studio aims to bring into lively discussion and critique the ways in which design artefacts, images, sites and processes can be seen to invent, reiterate, uphold and extend domination.
+You'll consider the sexism, racism, xenophobia, ableism, ageism, homophobia and transphobia in our so-called ‘globalised' everyday life of images, artefacts, sites and the reckless production, mediation and hyper-consumption of these.

 First seven weeks of study